ASYquan/Trie-tree-and-Sum-Of-Selection-SoS-Dynamic-Programming-implenetation-/README.md

     ((al(gorithm)(l))(inter(n(ally)(et))(view))(w(eb)(orld)))
     ```

-- Exercise 2 — Sum of Selections (SOS) via Dynamic Programming
+- Sum of Selections (SOS) via Dynamic Programming
   - Bottom-up approach:
     - Builds a boolean table indicating which sums are achievable from prefixes of the sequence.
     - Returns one valid subset achieving target $K$, or `null` if none exists.